ApologosPM/ApologosPM/README.md

 |:--:|
 |*The same view of the Iztaccihuatl volcano I had while growing up.
 A nostalgic, you see.*|

+# |:cyclone: Click here if you want to check out my portfolio's web page :cyclone:|

-# :briefcase: Welcome to my portfolio
+# :briefcase: Welcome to my Github profile

 I am a developer in the making, specialized in using AI technologies for finding solutions, and follow the project from A to Z. I use the term 'full-stack' to make the parallel with the well known web-developpment paradigm.
 The idea, at the end, is to have the general knowledge to: